alliance-datascience/genebanks_diversity_index/README.md

 - The Geographical quality score, and taxonomic geographical score can be obtained from https://github.com/alliance-datascience/genebank-general/tree/dev
 - Only use accessions with high and medium geographical quality score to run the Ecogeography (2_Ecogeographic_index.R) step
 - If genetic data is not available please use the step Genetics diversity and genetic usability information availability (4_Genetic_sequenced_coverage.R)

+> [!CAUTION]
-- The ECADI must be interpreted using the four components together!
+> The ECADI must be interpreted using the four components together!
+> This code was designed to calculate Hill-Simpson (Effective Number of Species), and Margalef.
+The main output for the ECADI was calculated using Hill-Simpson!

 _______
 # How to run this code?
 This must be the order of running: